noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 > What is a "key" weather variable?
 Please write for clarity.

-We've edited this sentence removed the word 'key'
+We've edited this sentence and removed the word 'key'

 > This is a procedural detail.
 Other readers may replicate your method
 > without needing to do this.
 Please omit this detail.